What You Need to Know About Moving To Hawaii With Pets

 Don't let your dog get stuck in a cage.
 Follow the 5-Day Release Checklist.

-Moving to Hawaii with a pet requires strict compliance with the state's Rabies Quarantine Program, as Hawaii is the only rabies-free state in the U.S. By completing the Direct Airport Release (DAR) process—which mandates a FAVN rabies blood test, microchipping, and specific health certificates—your dog or cat can legally bypass the 120-day quarantine and leave the Kona airport with you immediately upon arrival.
+Moving to Hawaii with a pet requires strict compliance with the state's Rabies Quarantine Program.
+Hawaii is the only rabies-free state in the U.S. By completing the Direct Airport Release (DAR) process — which requires a FAVN rabies blood test, microchipping, and specific health certificates — your dog or cat can legally bypass the 120-day quarantine and leave the Kona airport with you immediately upon arrival.

 Required Document / Action Timeline Deadline Purpose for Hawaii Entry